omid-b/gdp/README.md

 - *seismic* module will include the following tools:

-  1. *download init*: initialize current directory for seismic data acquisition.
+  1. *download config*: initialize current directory for seismic data acquisition.
 It outputs a config file that is used by the 4 following tools.
   2. *download events*: download list of events according to the list of datacenters (specified in download.config)
   3. *download stations*: download list of stations according to the list of datacenters (specified in download.config)
   4. *download metadata*: download station metadata (xml) according to stations.dat